-There is a full transition programme in place for all pupils transferring within the Family.
+There is a full transition programme in place for all pupils transferring within the Family to secondary school.
 Extra transition arrangements are put into place on an individual basis as necessary and all documentation is passed on to the receiving school.